zhou1925/zoomcamp-homeworks/README.md

-# THIS REPO IS TO SHOW MY HOMEWORKS AT ZOOMCAMP :3
+# This repository is intended to showcase my homework assignments for ZoomCamp. :3